-The Most Ethnically Diverse Urban Area in the World
+The “Most Ethnically Diverse Urban Area in the World”

-Plant Your Roots in Queens’ Neighborhoods
+Plant Roots in Queens’ Neighborhoods

 Take a Trip to Chinatown

-Many people know about Chinatown in Manhattan, but the Chinatown in the Flushing neighborhood of Queens is bigger and better!
-It draws in foodies and tourists alike because of its various Chinese and Southeast Asian restaurants, offering some of the best bao, dumplings, and noodle dishes you can find in NYC.
-When you visit Chinatown in Flushing, you’ll want to make your way to New World Mall, which features a giant Asian supermarket, 108 shopping destinations, and one of the largest Dim Sum restaurants in the tri-state area.
-Celebrate the Chinese New Year at the Flushing Lunar New Year Parade.
-Indulge on traditional Shanghai-style dishes like Pork Spicy Pot, Chinese Yam in Grapefruit Sauce, or Crispy Duck at Kung Fu Xiao Long Bao.
-Get the Peking Duck and a variety of Soup Dumplings at Shanghai You Garden.
-Or try the Matcha Lava Cake, Milky Puff Pastry, or Thai Milk Bubble Tea for a sweet treat at Spot Dessert Bar.
+Many people know about Chinatown in Manhattan, but the Chinatown in Flushing, Queens is bigger and has been a destination for Chinese immigrants since the mid-1700s!
+It draws in foodies and tourists alike because of its various Chinese and Southeast Asian restaurants, offering some of the best NYC dumplings, bao, and noodle dishes you can find.
+When you visit Chinatown in Flushing, make your way to New World Mall, which features a giant Asian supermarket, a variety of shopping destinations, and over 25 different Asian food vendors.
+Celebrate Chinese New Year at the Flushing Lunar New Year Parade and admire the red and golden lanterns decorating the streets.
+Indulge in traditional Shanghai cuisine with Crispy Garlic Ribs or Five-Spice Braised Beef along with Luffa Egg Drop Soup at Kung Fu Xiao Long Bao.
+Place an order of Deep Fried Sesame Balls, Grandma Style Braised Pork, and many different types of Soup Dumplings at Shanghai You Garden.
+Or try Golden Toast, Pastel De Nata, or an Iced Honey Yuzu Tea for a sweet treat at Spot Dessert Bar.

-Kids Can Find Fun in Queens, Too
+Find Kid-Friendly Fun in Queens

-Discover the Local Arts & Culture
+Discover Queens’ Arts & Culture

 Get Down with Queens’ Jazz Scene

-Check Out the Amazing Restaurants
+Check Out Amazing Restaurants in Queens

-Have a Night Out on the Town
+Enjoy a Night Out on the Town

-Moving to Queens?
+Thinking about living in Queens?
 Extra Space Storage has self storage facilities throughout the New York City metro, so we can help with your transition.
 Find a storage unit near you!